Kelso333/100-days-of-code/log.md

 **Thoughts:** Feels good to get back into React and seeing it being developed from scratch.

 **Link to work:** <a href="https://github.com/Kelso333/yak-yik" target="_blank">Yak Yik App_Code</a>

+### Day 24: October 23, 2017

+**Today's Progress**: Created Zones component along with a Zone component to hold the lists.
+Added build folder to public.

+**Thoughts:** Getting an understanding of React by starting from scratch.
+A bit complex to comprehend a few times, but overall good stuff.
+Had a few errors, but managed to figure it out.

+**Link to work:** <a href="https://github.com/Kelso333/yak-yik" target="_blank">Yak Yik App_Code</a>